geetman/Faces-People-Memory-App/README.md

 The app is protected by a **passphrase** stored in `app_config`.
 Without the correct passphrase, the app will not unlock and data will not be displayed.

+> [!IMPORTANT]
-> 🔐 If you want stronger security, you can replace the passphrase system with Supabase Auth (email/password or magic link) and scope RLS policies to `auth.uid()`.
+> If you want stronger security, replace the passphrase system with Supabase Auth (email/password or magic link) and scope RLS policies to `auth.uid()`.
 This is left as an enhancement for advanced users.

 ---